How to get from Lombok to Nusa Penida

 Ferry schedule from Lombok to Nusa Penida

-Lombok to Nusa Penida with Separate Ferry Tickets
+Lombok to Nusa Penida by Indirect Ferry

-If the direct ferries are fully booked, you can still take the indirect ferry.
-With this ferry, you will need to get off the boat in Bali and take another ferry to Nusa Penida.
+If the direct ferries are fully booked, you can still take an indirect one.
+With this ferry, you must get off the boat in Bali and take another ferry to Nusa Penida.
+It’s also more expensive than buying a direct ticket.

-Buying the tickets separately will cost at least $28.50 (425,000 IDR) which is a bit more expensive than buying a direct ticket.
-Total travel time is also 2.5-3 hours, but this doesn’t include yet the waiting time between the ferry trips.
+Total travel time with the indirect ferry is 2.5-4 hours, but this doesn’t include the waiting time between the ferry trips.

 Via Padang Bai or Sanur?